"The game is never more important than the people you play it with." Debra Demaline Maxted

 We are incredibly fortunate to employ a specialist PE HLTA, who gives his time and energy in many ways including extra-curricular clubs and sporting fixtures.
 Over the years, our sports teams have achieved success in many different areas, not only developing competition skills but also leadership and organisation skills.

-How does PE link to British Values?
+How does PE promote British Values?

 Democracy - Children learn about socially acceptable behaviour through PE.
 They work individually and in teams to make informed choices and through this learn about different roles including being a leader and a team player.